agoel11/Math-Forumla-GUI/README.md

 There are some ares where you must specify the path to the images on your machine, but that can be changed easily

+The .ico file is the image for the icon that is displyed

+The formulas folder has all the images for the formulas

+The images are padded to be the same size 965x625

 Enjoy!